-chroot to start a shell in it
+chroot to start an interactive shell in it

 (gparted)$ mkdir /tmp/mydir